Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 Imagining Shakespeare’s Romans

-These illustrations of scenes from Shakespeare’s Julius Caesar and Coriolanus were published in the late eighteenth and early nineteenth centuries, long after Shakespeare’s death.
+The illustrations below of scenes from Shakespeare’s Julius Caesar and Coriolanus were published in the late eighteenth and early nineteenth centuries, long after Shakespeare’s death.
 They offer insight into the significance of these plays for later audiences.
 The first two engravings and title pages appear in Bell’s Edition of Shakespeare’s Plays, an elaborate nine-volume set of Shakespeare’s plays that was published in London.
 In the introduction to Julius Caesar, the editor John Bell praises the play for addressing “the spirit of Liberty” and “the love of our country,” and expresses the wish that modern “Senators” (i.e., members of Parliament) would read it annually.
-Bell writes less favorably of Coriolanus, suggesting that the protagonist’s heroism is “of a rather savage kind” that “does not touch the heart.
+Bell writes less favorably of Coriolanus, suggesting that the protagonist’s heroism is “of a rather savage kind” that “does not touch the heart.”

 Selection: Bell’s Edition of Shakespeare’s Plays, Julius Cesear, frontispiece and title page and Coriolanus, frontispiece and title page (1774).

-” The representation of Act V, scene iii, in Coriolanus is part of a later collection of large illustrations of scenes from Shakespeare’s plays.
+This representation of Act V, scene iii, in Coriolanus is part of a later collection of large illustrations of scenes from Shakespeare’s plays.
 The London printer and engraver, John Boydell, commissioned artists to create paintings of the scenes, which he then reproduced as engravings and published together with the plays in 1803.

 G. Hamilton, “Coriolanus, Act 5, Scene 3” (1803)

-Questions to Consider
+Questions to Consider:

 1. Describe the illustration of Caesar’s ghost appearing to Brutus in Act IV, scene iii, of Julius Caesar.
 Why do you think the editor John Bell chose this scene to represent the play?
 What is the significance of the scene to the play as a whole?